jo-pol/MAE-gf/Spiders.md

 Some of the spiders in these examples only have one twist in their legs.
 This will be corrected somewhere in the future.

 ### Building Spiders
 Adding legs to a spider is the equivalent of adding a ring to it.
 So, after discovering the matrix for a 4x3 legged spider, a 4x4 or bigger spider is easy.
-In fact, a formula can be made.
+In fact, a formula can be made, see the [_Math_](https://github.com/MAETempels/MAE-gf/wiki/Mathematics#spider-formulas) page.

 The traditional spiders looks like this:
 ![spider generator trad][pic-gen]
 Spiders with an eye look like this: